 The School of PPE participates in the University Placement scheme.
 Under this scheme students are offered the chance to work for a year as part of their degree to prepare them for the world of work.
-Further information about placements
+What our students say about Placements.

 The year abroad option is also sometimes referred to as a ‘3+1’.
 Your degree will last four years and your degree title will reference the year abroad, e.g. BA in Philosophy, Politics and Economics (with a year abroad).

 The year abroad programme option is in addition to the existing credit-replacing year abroad, which does not add additional time to your degree.

 Vox Journal is the student-led Politics, Philosophy and Economics Magazine, publishing academic writings primarily from students, professors and alumni from the University of York.
 It provides a medium for UoY students to offer their opinions and exchange their insights on controversial topics.
 Vox Journal currently issues termly journals and a fortnightly blog:Voxensus.